duracell04/Statuta/README.md

 ## 7. Demo frontend (what it shows)

 The demo UI lives in `demo/frontend`.
-It is a small React + Vite single page app – 100 % frontend-only, using dummy data (no backend, no real rule execution).
+It is a Next.js App Router sandbox - 100 % frontend-only, using dummy data (no backend, no real rule execution).
 The current mock focuses on an AG-flavoured scenario, but it conceptually represents entity statutes more broadly.

 It currently provides: